wsdjeg/.SpaceVim.d/stack/git.md

-Q: how to build from source in ubuntu?
+Q: How to build from source in ubuntu?
 A:
 ```sh
 sudo apt-get install libcurl4-gnutls-dev